 $100 Invested In This Stock 15 Years Ago Would Be Worth This Much

-XPO Logistics (NYSE:XPO) has outperformed the market over the past 15 years by 27.52% on an annualized basis.
+Alaska Air Gr (NYSE:ALK) has outperformed the market over the past 15 years by 4.58% on an annualized basis.

-Buying $100 In XPO: 15 years ago, an investor could have purchased 131.21 shares of XPO Logistics at the time with $100.
-This investment in XPO would have produced an average annual return of 35.11%.
-Currently, XPO Logistics has a market capitalization of $8.05 billion.
+Buying $100 In ALK: 15 years ago, an investor could have purchased 10.22 shares of Alaska Air Gr at the time with $100.
+This investment in ALK would have produced an average annual return of 12.39%.
+Currently, Alaska Air Gr has a market capitalization of $6.96 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.